azdavis/millet/docs/diagnostics.md

 To fix, rename the implicated file to a valid UTF-8 filename.

+## 1021

+A SML path specified in the Millet config file had an empty component.

+SML paths should be a non-empty string of characters separated by `.`, and there should not be nothing between consecutive `.`.
+So a path like `Foo.Bar..Quz.flub` will trigger this error.
+The empty path will also trigger this error.

+To fix, avoid consecutive `.` or the empty string.

 ## 2001

 There was an invalid character in the source file.